shashikerur/PythonAssignment/README.md

-# PythonAssignment
-Repository for Python assignments
+Assignment for Basic Python concepts